VijayRod/demo/container-storage/logs/k8s-cri-docker-image_Dockerfile_acrtasks.md

 FROM nginx:latest
 EOF
 # cat /tmp/docker/Docker
-# See the section on az acr login -n imageshack --expose-token
+# See the section on `az acr login -n imageshack --expose-token`.
+It means you can skip installing Docker.
 az acr build --registry $registry --image nginx .
 ```